Understanding OBBBA Medicaid Work Requirements and Their Impact to Psychiatry

 What is the One Big Beautiful Bill Act (OBBBA)?

-OBBBA is a 2025 federal law introducing Medicaid reforms, including Medicaid work requirements and funding changes, to promote efficiency.
+OBBBA is a 2025 federal law introduced by the Trump administration, enacting Medicaid reforms such as Medicaid work requirements and funding changes to promote efficiency.

 What are Medicaid work requirements?